 LIBS is a type of atomic emission spectroscopy which uses a highly energetic laser pulse as the excitation source.
 The laser is focused to form a plasma of the material to be analyzed.
 Spectral analysis of the plasma emission created yields a fingerprint of the elemental composition of the sample.

 For this demanding application, high-speed spectrometers in a multi-channel setup, like the AvaSpec-ULS2048CL-EVO or its smaller version: the AvaSpec-Mini2048CL for easy integration into your own system.
-To overcome the distance between a sample and the fiber optics, a collimating lens is often used in LIBS setups.
+To overcome the distance between a sample and the fibre optics, a collimating lens is often used in LIBS setups.

-Why Avantes for your LIBS application?
+Why choose Avantes for your LIBS application?

 - Multi-channel capabilities for high resolution